fedeghe/react-vtable/source/HyperTable/README.md

 ```

 ### Scroll
-Thanks to the Fillers, when scrolling (at least till we see some rendered elements) will our table look exactly as if all elements were rendered?
+Will our table look exactly as if all elements were rendered?
 The answer is 100% positive.
+The only noticeable difference is when we scroll "a lot", in that case the scrolling debounce time can make a huge difference thus, in case the _loader_ seems to appear too frequently we need to tune down the scrolling debounce time.
 Clearly we now need to solve the quite real case when the user scrolls down enough to see nothing.

-First question: when should we do something?
+First question: when should we consider to render different rows subset?

 Not forgetting about how the header `<Filler/>` when:
 `scrollTop > headerFillerHeight + (gap + 1) * rowHeight`